koonwen/ocaml-libbpf/README.md

 [examples/bootstrap.ml](./examples/bootstrap.ml).
 This has been packaged separately since it drags in `libffi` dependency.

-### Would be nice to support
-- [ ] Integration with bpftool & bindings for generated skel code

-# Developer Notes
-## Build
-libbpf API's provide both userland and kernel API's.
-Typically, bpf_helpers.h, bpf_core_read.h, bpf_tracing.h define the kernel API's.
-Userland API definitions are found in libbpf.h
+### External dependencies
+ocaml\_libbpf depends on the system package of `libbpf`.
+This is automatically installed along with ocaml_libbpf

-## Kernel compatibility
+## Notes on compatibility
-No ties to any specific kernel, transparent handling of older kernels.
-Libbpf is designed to be kernel-agnostic and work across multitude of kernel versions.
-It has built-in mechanisms to gracefully handle older kernels, that are missing some of the features, by working around or gracefully degrading functionality.
-Thus libbpf is not tied to a specific kernel version and can/should be packaged and versioned independently.
+> Libbpf is designed to be kernel-agnostic and work across multitude
+> of kernel versions.
+It has built-in mechanisms to gracefully handle
+> older kernels, that are missing some of the features, by working
+> around or gracefully degrading functionality.

+Vendoring libbpf was a option.
+However, since bpf programs require writing the kernel components that may use libbpf, we made the choice to use the system's package versioned instead.
+This avoids users from knowingly/unknowingly using libbpf API's from two different versions.
+As a consequence, this library support operating systems that package libbpf.v.1.1 and up.
+Check ocaml-ci for the list of operating systems that successfully builds.

+If so desired, you can also checkout the `vendored` branch in this repo which builds ocaml_libbpf with the latest libbpf package.